 I currently serve on boards or advisory committees for a half-dozen nonprofit and governmental organizations.
 I’m particularly active in the autism and special needs communities, supporting individuals, families, and professionals by offering consultation, training, and talks for organizations, universities, and conferences.

 I authored a Publishers Weekly Best Book of the Year and Amazon Book of the Month, along with a couple of dozen other well-reviewed books.
 More important to me, though, were the greater number of books I was privileged to acquire, develop, publish, and publicize and the authors, creatives, and publishing professionals with whom I had the pleasure of collaborating in that work.

-You can also see my work on other sites across the Web.
-For a few examples, click through to see my interviews with spiritual teachers Sister Chan Khong on the Plum Village site here, Dr. Wayne W. Dyer here and here, organization consultant Peter Block here as a PDF, and an article about Native Americans and the New Age (talking with Vine Deloria Jr., Ted Andrews, Jamie Sams, and Robert Doyle) here as a PDF.
-An excerpt of my Autism 101: Hating Your Autistic Child article was reprinted in India’s Autism Network Journal in its April 2017 issue, which is accessible online here.
+You can see my work on other sites across the Web.
+For a few examples, click through to see my interviews with Sister Chan Khong on the Plum Village site here, Dr. Wayne W. Dyer here and here, and an article about Native Americans and the New Age (talking with Vine Deloria Jr., Ted Andrews, Jamie Sams, and Robert Doyle) here as a PDF.
+An excerpt of my “Autism 101: Hating Your Autistic Child” article was reprinted in India’s Autism Network Journal in its April 2017 issue, which is accessible online here.

 I currently live in Asheville, North Carolina, with my son.